Raguerrebere17/holbertonschool-higher_level_programming/SQL_introduction/README.md

 <h1> SQL Introduction </h1>

-> This repository contains ...
+> This repository contains all the tasks from Number 0 to Number 16 of the SQL - Introduction project from Holberton School.

 </div>